carsxe/carsxe-npm-package/README.md

 `obdcodesdecoder` – Decode OBD error/diagnostic codes

+`lienAndTheft` – Check for liens and theft records by VIN

 To use any of these endpoint methods, call the method and provide the necessary parameters, as shown in the following examples:

 ```js